nullsoftware/UBinarySerializer/README.md

 BinarySerializer<MyObject> serializer = new BinarySerializer<MyObject>();
 ```

-Then to serialize object to binary data use `Serialize` or 'SerializeUnsafe' methods.
+Then to serialize object to binary data use `Serialize` or `SerializeUnsafe` methods.

 Difference between them, is that `Serialize` method serializes the data safely,
 allows to serialize null-reference objects and saves object data version (generation) for backward-compatibility.